 - If the client requests tax return filings with the IRS and state/local agencies via US mail, the tax preparer will utilize regular mail only in such correspondence.
 If the client prefers or requires return receipt, certified mail, or other non-regular mail options, the client must mail the tax returns instead of the preparer.
 The client should seek guidance from the tax preparer to ensure that the tax return is assembled correctly and possesses all required signatures and dates.

 Each Party agrees to indemnify and hold harmless the other Party, and its respective affiliates, officers, agents, employees, and permitted successors and assigns against any and all claims, losses, damages, liabilities, penalties, punitive damages, expenses, reasonable legal fees and costs of any kind or amount whatsoever, which result from or arise out of any act or omission of the indemnifying party, its respective affiliates, officers, agents, employees, and permitted successors and assigns that occurs in connection with this Agreement.
 This indemnification will survive the termination of this Agreement.

-By agreeing and checking the box, the Client(s) agree that they have read our full policy, accept the terms and conditions (the Agreement).
+By checking the box, the Client(s) agree that they have read our full policy, accept the terms and conditions (the Agreement).

 I authorize Tod Marcus Inc to charge my provided credit card or bank account for agreed upon services.
 I understand that my information will be saved to file for future automated transactions on my account.

 We collect nonpublic personal information about you from various sources, including: